rjshri25/rjshri25/README.md

 🚀 Currently focused on:
 - Developing  projects
 - Learning scalable backend systems

+🤖 Certified in Generative AI Foundation Associate
+🧠 Interested in AI-powered applications and intelligent systems

 ✨ I believe in learning by building and solving real problems